CopernicaMarketingSoftware/Documentation/Publisher/en/websites-settings.md

 Please follow the following steps to use HTTPS with your own domain:

 1. Apply for a SSL certificate of any type if you do not have one yet.
+You can find any company providing these on Google.
 2. Request a dedicated IP adress at Copernica if you do not have one yet.
 You can request the adress with our Support team (support@copernica.com) for a small monthly fee.
 3. Hand in the SSL certificate to our Support team along with its private key,